TypQxQ/Query-Endstop-Continuesly-in-Klipper/README.md

-# Query Endstop Continuesly in Klipper
+# Query Endstop Continuously in Klipper

 Klipper module that adds a G-code command so Klipper will pause until specified endstop is in selected state, triggered or not triggered.
 Alternativley it can query a specified amount of times.

+I have been told it is misspelled as "Continuesly" instead of "Continuously" but it's a bit late for changing this unfortunatley...
+I have changed it in the text at least now.

 ## Usage